History of Accounting

 1973 AD

-The President of the AICPA appointed a board of seven men in the early 1970s to operate the American Principles Board to determine the adjustments needed to facilitate more accurate and timely results.
+In the early 1970s, the president of the AICPA appointed a board of seven men to operate the American Principles Board and determine the adjustments needed to facilitate more accurate and timely results.
 The committee proposed establishing the Financial Accounting Foundation, which the board would oversee.
 Eventually, the Financial Accounting Standards Board (FASB) was created to establish and improve the Generally Accepted Accounting Principles (GAAP), and the SEC formalized the FASB via ASR No. 150 in 1973.

 1978 AD

-Dan Bricklin and Bob Frankston invented VisiCalc (short for “visible calculator), the first spreadsheet software for personal computers, initially released for Apple II on October 17, 1979.
+Dan Bricklin and Bob Frankston invented VisiCalc (short for “visible calculator”), the first spreadsheet software for personal computers.
+It was initially released for Apple II on October 17, 1979.
 It became such a popular business tool that it sold over 700,000 copies in six years.

 1983 AD

-Mitchell Kapor and Jonathan Sachs of Lotus Development Corporation designed the Lotus 1-2-3 Lotus 1-2-3 spreadsheet released for the PC market.
+Mitchell Kapor and Jonathan Sachs of Lotus Development Corporation designed the Lotus 1-2-3 spreadsheet, which was released for the PC market.

 1985 AD